 If UCU students, after their graduation, wish to apply for the UU honours certificate, they need to meet the following requirements

-- a minimum overall GPA of 3.6 (of the 3 years, no rounding up)
+- a minimum final GPA of 3.6 (no rounding up)

 - no history of social or academic probation